Skip to content

 Class Template Argument Deduction (CTAD)

-Before C++17, every class template instantiation required spelling out all the template parameters.
-Even when the compiler could perfectly deduce the template arguments from the constructor parameters, we still had to write them out explicitly:
+Before C++17, we had to explicitly specify all template arguments every time we instantiated a class template.
+Even if the compiler could perfectly deduce the template parameters from the constructor arguments, we still had to write them out:

 cpp